Photon correlation spectroscopy with heterodyne mixing based on soft-x-ray magnetic circular dichroism: Advantages of a drift-free setup

 The simulated loss of correlation as a function of the position shift $d$ is shown in Fig.~\ref{SI:fig:Simulation_Drift}.
-On average the data points from the Monte-Carlo simulation follow the domain's autocorrelation as expected.
+On average, the data points from the Monte-Carlo simulation follow the domain's autocorrelation as expected.
 Neglecting the small (anti-)correlation peaks, the patterns become uncorrelated on average when $d$ approaches the domain width ($\lambda_\mathrm{D}/2$) of the underlying domain structure.
 As a result, significant decorrelation effects are expected already for drift in the few nanometer regime.
 More specifically, the correlation drops by \SI{50}{\percent} for a drift distance of only \SI{30}{nm}, assuming a \SI{\sim 100}{nm} texture size as in our case.
 Such a stability is challenging to achieve in a flexible setup, in particular, for variable sample temperature settings and over a long measurement time, which can take hours in XPCS.
+Heterodyne XPCS experiments pose even higher challenges as they also rely on long-term stability of the static reference \cite{gutt_PRL_2003,livet_JAC_2007}.
 In addition, drift also translates to statistical noise as witnessed by the large scatter of the data points, in particular, when the aperture size is small (Fig.~\ref{SI:fig:Simulation_Drift}a).
-Therefore, the drift-free mask-based heterodyne approach presented here enables the detection of nanometer-scale processes with high sensitivity.
+The mask-based heterodyne approach presented here relaxes the experimental requirements due to the drift-free sample design enabling the detection of nanometer-scale processes.
+Similar to particle velocity measurements \cite{livet_JAC_2007,ehrburger-dolle_M_2012,ulbrandt_NP_2016}, heterodyning also opens up opportunities to detect correlated translational magnetization dynamics, driven by, e.g., applied magnetic field \cite{pal_S_2018} or spin-polarized electric currents \cite{zazvorka_NN_2019}.